kaushalsharma97/Coursera-test/README.md

 Apart form these libraries of python i have used Html and css alongwith some bootstrap classes.

-Note- This social blog site mainly focuses on functionality and database managemnet or we can say Backend priortized.
+Note- This social blog site mainly focuses on functionality and database management or we can say Backend priortized and firstly install requirement file.